Seabird Group Seabird Group

 Figures and legends

-Figures/Tables/photographs and their associated legends should be positioned within the text to indicate preferred position for final layout.
+Figures/tables/photographs and their associated legends should be positioned within the text to indicate preferred position for final layout and to help the review process.
+For photographs, location, date and photographer should be indicated.
 Please bear in mind the needs of people with colour vision deficiencies when preparing Figures (for further information, please see Pollet & Bond 2020).
 Tables should be concise and self-explanatory.
+All figure/table/photograph legends should be able to be interpreted on their own, without reference to the full text, and should include species scientific names.
+In addition to their inclusion within the text, we ask that all images (figures and photographs) are supplied as stand-alone files.
 Photographs should be supplied in their most original form i.e. the original, un-cropped, unaltered files where possible.
-Location, date and photographer should be indicated.
-All figure/table/photograph legends should be able to be interpreted on their own, without reference to the full text.
+Figures should be supplied as high-resolution/full-sized PDF, TIFF or EPS files.
+If generated within Microsoft Excel then please supply the original Excel spreadsheet that includes the embedded graphics.

 Statistical information